microcks/microcks.io/content/documentation/guides/installation/docker-compose.md

 docker compose up -d
 ```

-This will start the required containers and setup a simple environment for you to use.
+This will start the required containers and set up a simple environment for you to use.

 Open a new browser tab and point to the `http://localhost:8080` endpoint.
 This will redirect you to the [Keycloak](https://www.keycloak.org/) sign-in page for login.
-Use the following default credentials to login into the application:
+Use the following default credentials to log in to the application:

 * **Username:** `admin`
 * **Password:** `microcks123`